geon/neupet/README.md

 ### Pet Sophistication

+* Impassable walls
-* Implement the life limit and energy consumption etc.
+* Life limit and energy consumption etc.
+* Plants
-* Implement battles.
+* Battles.
-* Implement the mating
+* Mating
-* Implement the neural network.
+* Neural network.
+* New senses.
+Sight (1/distance to closest Pet) in n directions over m degrees of FOV.
+Multiple channels for food, mate and danger?
+* Water (with Pets able to traverse water or land by varying speed?
+Value for how land or water-bound they are?
+Some Pets amphibious.
+How to ballance it?)
+* Spiecification.
+Add an input for how many genes a pair of Pets share.

 ### Misc.